Guide to Fourth Year and Scheduling

 How do I apply for an away rotation?

 Many programs use a central application process called VSAS (Visiting Student Application Service).
 The registrar's office will need to authorize you for VSAS.
-If you want to do an away rotation at a school that does not use the VSAS application, you need to visit the school's website to find out how to apply.
+If you want to do an away rotation at a College that does not use the VSAS application, you need to visit the College's website to find out how to apply.
 You will need to get a letter of good standing and possibly a transcript from the registrar's office.
 You will also need to go to student health to get documentation of your recent PPD results and the lab results proving your immunity to all the standard infections that are vaccinated against.

 When do I need to apply for away rotations?

-Most deadlines for away rotations will not be until April or May, however refer to VSAS or the school's website for exact deadlines.
+Most deadlines for away rotations will not be until April or May, however refer to VSAS or the College's website for exact deadlines.
 Since most deadlines are not until the spring, it is okay to wait until you are working on your Jefferson schedule to start deciding on specific away rotations to apply to.
 It is helpful to have thought about whether or not you want to do an away or multiple away rotations prior to creating your Jefferson schedule so that you can take that into account.

 What should I know about scheduling away rotations?